easoncareer/jamatest/Command Shell/B/README.md

 ### How to

  1. Place the script file [Copy2Remote.sh](https://github.com/easoncareer/jamatest/blob/master/Command%20Shell/B/Copy2Remote.sh) in any directory.
+ 2. Edit [Copy2Remote.sh](https://github.com/easoncareer/jamatest/blob/master/Command%20Shell/B/Copy2Remote.sh) and give valid value for the below variables:

+    ```
+    REMOTE_PATH="remote/directory/"
+    REMOTE_SERVERIP="portland05"
+    REMOTE_USER="remote_user"
+    ```
+      Make sure the local system does have access to the remote system and the user does have write access to the remote directory
- 2. Go to the directory in Terminal/Shell and run `bash Copy2Remote.sh`
+ 3. Go to the directory in Terminal/Shell and run `bash Copy2Remote.sh`

 ### Notes